 Policies and rules for shipping pets vary at each installation.
 It’s important to understand the regulations, prohibitions and laws at your new installation before moving with a pet.
 Below, you’ll find installation-specific details for registering, boarding and transporting your pet.

-If you live on base, you must register your pet at the base vet clinic, have a current rabies tag, and keep all shots current.
-If you have any questions contact the Base Vet Clinic for details at 843-963-1738 or DSN 673-1738.
-You are required to have a current rabies certificate.
+If you live on base, you must register your pet at the base vet clinic, have a current rabies certificate, and keep all shots current.
+If you have any questions contact the Base Vet Clinic for details at 843-963-1738, DSN 312-673-1738 or through email at CharlestonVTF@gmail.com.
+You are required to have a current rabies certificate and micro chip for each pet.
 If you live on base, a maximum of two domestic animals are permitted per Privatized home.
 Fish tanks and bird cages count as one animal each.
+Fish tanks require liability insurance.
 Exotic pets are not permitted - only dogs, cats, birds, or fish.
 The following breeds are considered aggressive and may not be permitted: Akita, American Bull Dog, Chow, Doberman, Great Dane, Alaskan Malamute, Pit Bull, Perro De Casa Canarios, Siberian Huskies, and Rottweiler.
-For more information call Hunt Privatized Housing at 843-552-0600 or visit the Air Force Housing website to find out more particulars about pets in base housing.
+For more information contact Hunt Privatized Housing at 843-768-3300 or JBCContact@huntcompanies.com or visit the Air Force Housing website to find out more particulars about pets in base housing.

-In the local community, the number and types of pets vary by county, town, and in some cases by individual housing developments so be sure to check into local restrictions.
-As a general rule, dogs and cats must receive rabies vaccinations and dogs are not allowed to run at large on any public property.
+In the local community, the number and types of pets vary by county, town, and in some cases by individual housing developments, so be sure to check local restrictions.
+As a general rule, dogs and cats must receive rabies vaccinations and dogs are not allowed to run off-leash on any public property.
 Some of the local parks have "dog play areas" that allow pets to roam without a leash.
 More and more locations throughout the metro Charleston area have become dog friendly in recent years.

 Each state has its' own requirements for health and/or rabies vaccination certification.

 There are companies that specialize in transporting pets.
-These businesses are licensed and inspected by USDA/APHIS's Animal Care Unit.
+These businesses are licensed and inspected by USDA/Animal and Plant Health Inspection Service (APHIS's) Animal Care Unit.
 Many of the licensed animal transporters are listed on the member pages of the International Pet Animal Transportation Association (IPATA) web pages.
 Those not listed on that member site can be found in the yellow pages or via a web search.
 Airlines also have various animal transport rules.
 If traveling by air, please check with the airline well in advance of travel.

 USDA standards for shipping dogs and cats can be found in Part 3, Standards of the Animal Welfare Regulations.
 See sections 3.13 through 3.19.